lloyd99901/LunarROMCorruptor/README.md

 LunarROMCorruptor uses engines to corrupt files, each engine has its usage and its own settings that can be changed.
 I've included the Nightmare Engine, which is an engine from the Windows Glitch Harvester, into the project so that people that are most familiar with that engine can use it.

+### Requirements
+.NET Framework 4 is required to run the program.
+For development, Microsoft Visual Studio Community 2019 is recommended.
 ## Contributing
 Pull requests are welcome.
 Major and minor.
 ## Notes